DrC0okie/HEIG_CLD_Labo5/README.md

       value: "http://api-svc:8081"
 ```

-Now we just have to deploy the frontend pod:
+Now we just have to deploy the frontend pod :

 ![](figures/frontend_creation.png)